 Sleepy Hollow, Tarrytown, Elmsford, Greenburgh

-In 1994, Williams embarked on a political career becoming the first African-American to be elected Greenburgh Town Clerk and she held that post until 2007.
-This position involves maintaining the Town’s records, issuing licenses and permits, administering the cable television franchise agreements (Cablevision, Verizon), facilitating all elections conducted in the Town of Greenburgh and interaction with Town residents and civic associations on many issues.
+Williams has been a Greenburgh Democratic District Leader for many years and in 1994, she became the first African-American to be elected Greenburgh Town Clerk and she held that post through 2007.
+The position involves maintaining the Town’s records, issuing licenses and permits, administering the cable television franchise agreements (Cablevision, Verizon), facilitating all elections conducted in the Town of Greenburgh and interaction with Town residents and civic associations on many issues.
 Williams helped the Woodland Hills Civic Association secure modification of the Winding Ridge development project, which resulted in the preservation of green-space and wildlife.
 She obtained over $91,000 in state grants for improvements in technology, secure record keeping systems, and vital statistics (birth and death records) — all without increasing taxes.
-Alfreda has also established the Archival and Record Center, the first ever for the Town.
+Alfreda also established the Archival and Record Center, the first ever for the Town.
 As the Town’s liaison to the Greenburgh Historic Landmarks Preservation Board, Williams assisted in obtaining the Town’s first designated historic site — the Gordon Parks’ former residence in Parkway Gardens.
 Williams also established the Town Clerk Internship Program, which sponsors local high school students.
-In 2000, Williams was an outspoken opponent of the town putting individual tax information on the Internet, citing individual privacy issues.
+In 2000, Williams was an outspoken opponent of the town divulging individual tax information on the Internet, citing individual privacy issues.

-Williams has always been an active and involved Greenburgh citizen.
+Williams has always been an active and an involved Greenburgh citizen.
 She was active with the Greenburgh Central 7 PTA, the Woodlands High School Scholarship Fund and served on the Board of Directors of the Greenburgh Health Center.
-Currently she is a member of the Westchester Black Women’s Political Caucus, former parliamentarian of the organization and former director of the Greenburgh Chapter.
-She is a life member and former president of the White Plains-Greenburgh NAACP; a Paul Harris Fellow of Rotary International and former president of the Hartsdale Club.
+She is a member of the Westchester Black Women’s Political Caucus, Inc., former parliamentarian of the organization and former director of the Greenburgh Chapter.
+She is a life member and former president of the White Plains-Greenburgh NAACP.
+She is a Paul Harris Fellow of Rotary International and former president of the Hartsdale Club.
 She is also a member of the Black Democrats of Westchester, and member and former vice president of the Westchester Town and City Clerks Association.